The Spiritual Battle: the World the Flesh and the Devil

 God Disciplines His People

-Just as a loving parent disciplines their child for their own good so they will grow to be responsible and caring adults, so God lovingly disciplines His children that they might learn to be like Him – holy and righteous.
+A loving parent disciplines their child for their own good so they will grow to be responsible and caring adults.
+In the same way God lovingly disciplines His children that they might learn to be like Him – holy and righteous.
 Discipline is never pleasant and God disciplines us through trials which test and grow our faith and obedience.

 Through physical training we can grow physically stronger.
 Likewise we grow spiritually stronger through circumstances which require us to use the divine abilities we were given when God saved us.
 God’s discipline is always redemptive in purpose, to draw us back or closer to Him and to make us like Jesus.
-We should not misunderstand it as punishment.
-However, if we knowingly continue in sin, God may cause sickness or some other misfortune to come on us with the purpose of bringing us to repentance (e.g. Revelation 2:21-23).
+We shouldn’t misunderstand it as punishment.
+However, if we knowingly continue to sin, God may cause sickness or some other misfortune to come on us with the purpose of bringing us to repentance (for example: 1Corinthians 5:5 & Revelation 2:21-23).

-Suffering and persecution might seem to some as though we have earned God’s disfavour, yet if we suffer for doing right we find favour with God.
+Suffering and persecution might seem to some as though we have earned God’s disfavour, yet if we suffer for doing right we find favour with God (1 Peter 2:19-20).
 Through such times of suffering we learn to first trust God, since He intends that all things work for good for those who love Him.
 We learn patience, endurance and to love and forgive those who cause suffering to us.

 Jesus gave us the ultimate example of suffering – unjustly accused, crucified and laying down his own life that we might live.
 He remained faithful to His Father while on the cross and separated from Him.
 When Jesus said “My God, my God, why have You forsaken Me?” it was a time of ultimate testing.
 We too might have times in our lives when all seems lost, God is distant or absent and our prayers unheard.
 Yet these are the times when our faith is tested and when we have come through it we will find ourselves stronger and better people for it.
 As the writer to the Hebrews encourages us, we are disciplined for our good so we might share God’s holiness: